npoholik/AVR_ADC_TemperatureProbe/README.md

 	PA0: (ADMUX) MUX4 MUX3 MUX2 MUX1 MUX0 = 0 0 0 0 0

 		ADMUX:
 			REFS1      REFS0      ADLAR       MUMX4      MUX3     MUX2      MUX1       MUX0
 			1          1          1           0         0        0          0          0
 		ADMUX = 0xE0

 		Assuming auto-trigger will be used: (ADCSRA) ADATE = 1
 		ADCSRA:
 			ADEN     ADSC       ADATE      ADIF    ADIE      ADPS2       ADPS1      ADPS0
 			1        0           1         1       0          0           1          1
 		ADCSRA = 0xB3

 >[!NOTE]
 >1.
 Do not start conversion during this (write 0 to ADSC)
 >2.
-Clear interrupt flag (tells you when conversion is finished)
+Clear interrupt flag (tells you when conversion is finished, may have unknown value != 0 at start)
 >3.
-Do not enable interrupts ADIE
+Do not enable interrupts (ADIE)

 	Now setup the special function I/O register for ADATE:

-	We will complete a conversion for compare match for Timer0/Counter0:
+		We will complete a conversion for ADIF, or when one conversion finishes (Normal Mode)

 		(SFIO) ADTS2 ADTS1 ADTS0 = 0 0 0
 		SFIO:
 			ADTS2 ADTS1 ADTS0 ... ... ... ... ...
 			  0     0     0   (KEEP ALL OTHER BITS THE SAME)